-Trump downplays North Korean missile treat
+Trump defends Kim, downplays missile threat

 “The moratorium was focused, very focused, on intercontinental missile systems, the ones that threaten the United States,” Secretary of State Mike Pompeo said in a recent television interview.
 That raised alarm bells in Japan, where short-range missiles pose a serious threat because of the country’s proximity to North Korea.

+Unlike several other leaders in the region, Abe has yet to meet with Kim, leaving Japan to rely on the U.S. as an intermediary and advocate with North Korea.
+Abe recently offered to meet Kim without preconditions in an effort to restore diplomatic ties.

-Trump in his tweet said he had “confidence that Chairman Kim will keep his promise to me,” while at the same time embracing Kim’s recent attacks on Biden, whose name he misspelled.
+Trump in his tweet said he had “confidence that Chairman Kim will keep his promise to me,” while at the same time embracing Kim’s recent attacks on Biden, whose name he misspelled

 Trump said he “smiled” when Kim “called Swampman Joe Bidan a low IQ individual, & worse.”